Using Appcues with iFrames

 Below this line is a quick example of an iframe of our Docs site displaying a PIN in the iFrame

-If you were to right-click on the iFrame with the Open Frame plugin installed, you can see an option to open the iFrame in a new tab/window.
+If you were to right-click on the iFrame with the extension installed, you can see an option to open the iFrame in a new tab/window.

 From there you can simply open the Appcues extension and build within the iFrame as much as you would like.